Man Allegedly Used Change Of Address Form To Move UPS Headquarters To His Apartment

 This went on until Jan.
 16, when UPS security flagged the situation to the U.S. Postal Inspection Service.

 On Jan.
 25, postal inspectors searched Henderson-Spruce's apartment in Chicago's Rogers Park neighborhood and found about 3,000 pieces of mail addressed to the company in Atlanta, court documents say.
+He reportedly told investigators that he had worked part-time at a company facility in 2012 or so.

 The Tribune spoke briefly with Henderson-Spruce outside his apartment building and reported that he "hinted that he'd received the UPS mail as a result of a mix-up that was not his fault and that his identity may have been stolen, but he declined to elaborate."